SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 [Google feels about this technique](http://googlecode.blogspot.com/2009/09/gmail-for-mobile-html5-series-reducing.html).
 They take an extra step and bring the code in as text, and don't bother parsing or executing it until they need to.
 This is good for low-powered/mobile devices.

-In fact, some Googler's released a library, [Module Server](https://github.com/google/module-server), that allows you to do some of this dynamically.
+In fact, some Googlers released a library, [Module Server](https://github.com/google/module-server), that allows you to do some of this dynamically.
 It works with lots of module formats.
 And technically you could just use it to see how it decides to break up your files, and then switch over to fully static files after you get that insight.
-They presented on it at JSConf.eu 2013:
+They presented on it at JSConf.eu 2012:

 {% youtube mGENRKrdoGY %}